How can I get my rights restored if I’ve been convicted of a felony?

 What is a poll observer?

-Anyone can enter the polling place to observe the closing procedures after the polls have closed and the last voter has left the polling place.
+Anyone can enter the polling place to observe the opening procedures prior to 7 a.m. and the closing procedures after the polls have closed as long as there are no voters present in the polling place.
 No photography, audio or video recording is allowed in the polling place, and observers may not touch voting equipment or ballots.
 No prior request is required to be an observer.

 When does the Supervisor of Elections do a recount?